RobSero/SEI-Game-Project/README.md

 Calculate The Best Route

-After every move, the ghosts calculate the next cell to move to through the use of pythagorus theory.
-Firstly it is required to calculate the x and y value difference between the ghost’s current position and their target cell.
+After every move, the ghosts calculate the next cell to move to through the use of pythagorus theory.The ghosts calculate the direct distance from every cell around it to the target and the one with the shortest direct distance would be the next cell to move to.
+The logic will block the previous cell position and any wall cells from being moved to.

+Firstly it is required to calculate the x and y value difference between the ghost’s surrounding cells and their target cell.
 This was done by using the offsetX and offsetY property which finds these values based on the window position.
-Once these values are known, it is known that the direct distance to the target can be found by doing a2 + b2 = c2:
+Once these values are known, it is known that the direct distance to the target can be found by doing a2 + b2 = c2.

 ![Getting Started](./assets/readMe_pythagorus1.png)
 ![Getting Started](./assets/readME_pythagorus2.jpg)

-The ghosts calculate this distance from every cell around it and the one with the shortest direct distance would be the next cell to move to.
-The logic will block the previous cell position and any wall cells from being moved to.
+The cell with the shortest distance which surrounds the ghost is where the ghost moves to.
+This cycle is then repeated over and over again after each move.
+This system does have it's flaws as the cell with the closest direct distance to the target does not necessarily mean that route is the least overall moves to get to that target cell.

 Scared and Eaten State

 These states were the hardest to implement because the other states can all be done on timers and all synchronized well together however these two states were caused by user interaction.
 The logic needed to break them out of the timers and do their own behaviours separately but also be able to return them back into the timers so they sync back up with the other ghost’s states.
-This was done through conditional statements which consistently checked the current state of each ghost and setTimeouts for them to be pulled back into the normal flow of the states.
-It was also important to implement many checks to evaluate the state of a ghost and change the class of the cell to show the correct visual icon at that cell.
+This was done through conditional statements which consistently checked the current state of each ghost and setTimeouts for them to be pulled back into the normal flow of the scatter/chase states.
+It was also important to implement many checks to evaluate the state of a ghost and change the class of the cell to show the correct visual icon at that cell (ie. scared ghosts need to use a scaredGhost class for css to style it properly)

 Stage 4 - Win/Lose Conditions